ojones44/eloquent-js-book/README.md

 There are a 101 reasons why this could be.
 After 11 years in manufacturing engineering - usually I can spot the issue within a few seconds.

+Without the funamental knowledge of machining principles, I wouldn't be able to do that.

 ---

 ### In Summary

 Currently, getting around issues is not quite as quick for me in coding. 😵‍💫

-This is where the skill and background fundamental knowkledge kicks in.
-Without it - you can find yourself stuck.
+This is where the skill and background knowkledge kicks in.
 Without it - you can find yourself stuck.
 I started to feel the same way about using React.

 I'm hoping 🤞🏻 a better understanding of JavaScript is going to accelerate my progress - being as React is a JavaScript library.